JeanSchoeller/AN-data/README.md

 Welcome to the AN-data repository, where we collect and organize data from the French National Assembly (FNA).
 This project aims to create a comprehensive database of parliamentary interventions along with detailed information about the speakers.

-[Google Drive](https://drive.google.com/drive/folders/1AdHZsDcZonHHy60vERBwGUkjh2PYINH0?usp=sharing) containing most of the data gathered so far.
+A [Google Drive](https://drive.google.com/drive/folders/1AdHZsDcZonHHy60vERBwGUkjh2PYINH0?usp=sharing) was setup, containing most of the data gathered so far.

 ## Objectives

 - **Database Creation**: Compile a database containing the majority of interventions from the FNA.
 - **Speaker Information**: Associate each intervention with the respective speaker and gather additional relevant information about them.

+## To-do list

+- [x] Build the database from 2007 to 2024 using the SQL dumps from [Nos Députés](nosdeputes.fr).
+- [ ] Use OCR to access all the Journal Officiels interventions per deputy from 1958
+   - [x] Open Google [Collaboratory Notebook](https://colab.research.google.com/drive/1t1ia3nibrQXhjkCTbnd2KkCL-P1i-kG5?usp=sharing) to work on
+   - [x] Use Tesseract to read the documents
+   - [ ] Identify a starting point from which the OCR can begin from
+   - [ ] Identify an end point from which to stop it
+   - [ ] Try on a single document
+   - [ ] See if we can build the database from there and what troubleshooting is needed

 ## Table of Contents